nikitavoloboev/data/distributed-systems/distributed-systems.md

 - [etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system.
 - [etcdadm](https://github.com/kubernetes-sigs/etcdadm) - Command-line tool for operating an etcd cluster.
 It makes it easy to create a new cluster, add a member to, or remove a member from an existing cluster.
 - [Learning to build distributed systems (2019)](https://brooker.co.za/blog/2019/04/03/learning.html) ([Lobsters](https://lobste.rs/s/igiolo/learning_build_distributed_systems))
+- [SwarmKit](https://github.com/docker/swarmkit) - Toolkit for orchestrating distributed systems at any scale.
+It includes primitives for node discovery, raft-based consensus, task scheduling and more.